romqrq/Red-Planet-Explorer/README.md

 - [HTML](https://en.wikipedia.org/wiki/HTML5) - HTML 5 is the latest version of the Hypertext Markup Language and it is the standard programming language across the internet for structure and content.
 - [CSS](https://getbootstrap.com/docs/3.3/) - CSS 3 makes possible to implement responsiveness and style to the HTML document.
 - [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) - Allowed the creation of animations and effects for menus and other features.
-- [JQuery](https://jquery.com/) - Allowed the creation of animations such as the collapsed button.
+- [JQuery](https://jquery.com/) - Allowed acceleration of processes such as fetching API data.
 - [Font Awesome](https://origin.fontawesome.com/) - It allows the introduction of icons that behave as normal text and are hardwired to users mind across the internet making it more recognizable and requiring minimal effort in understanding.
-- [Hover Library](http://ianlunn.github.io/Hover/) - Allows the utilization of pre-made hover effects, accelerating the development and styling process.
 - [Google Fonts](https://fonts.google.com/) - Offers a wide variety of font styles.
 - [Favicon generator](https://realfavicongenerator.net) - Website used to generate a custom favicon.